azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

  In this section, we will concentrate on the service's OCR capabilities.
 It can extract information from printed text (in several languages), handwritten text (English only + Chinese, French, German and Italian in preview), digits, and currency symbols from images and multi-page PDF documents.
 It's optimized to extract text from text-heavy images and multi-page PDF documents with mixed languages.
 It supports detecting both printed and handwritten text in the same image or document.
 You can get more details [here](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-recognizing-text#:~:text=%20Optical%20Character%20Recognition%20%28OCR%29%20%201%20Read,PDF%20document%20as%20the%20input%20and...%20More%20).

-### Optical Character Recognition - Images to Text - Handwritten content
+### Optical Character Recognition - Images to Text - Handwritten and printed content

-:triangular_flag_on_post: **Goal:** Leverage OCR to make a hand-written text document in images machine-readable
+:triangular_flag_on_post: **Goal:** Leverage OCR to make a hand-written and printed text document in images machine-readable

 First, create a `Computer Vision` API Key in the Azure Portal